rajeev-t/object-sorting-robot/sticky-note.md

 - when solenoid is powered, air doesnt pass through
 - solenoid needs to be powered by rail but voltage needs to be regulated via relay
 - pump and solenoid might need to be mounted on arm due to pressure drop
+  - not a big weight but wiring needs to be long